Outlier-Detection Based Robust Information Fusion for Networked Systems: Application To Maneuvering Target Tracking

 Table~\ref{table} provides the averaged position TRMSE of five decentralized solutions with different consensus steps.
 Since the dIMMCIF is based on the CM strategy, more consensus steps are implemented to obtain a reasonable estimate.
-It can be seen that the performance of the decentralized solutions, as expected, improve as the consensus step increases.
-Among all decentralized fusion algorithms, our proposed dRCIF-1 has the smallest gap compared with the banchmark solution dCIF-t, followed by the dRCIF-2 and dTCIF, which are similar.
+It can be seen that the performance of the decentralized solutions, as expected, improves as the consensus step increases.
+Among all decentralized fusion algorithms, our proposed dRCIF-1 has the smallest gap compared with the benchmark solution dCIF-t, followed by the dRCIF-2 and dTCIF, which are similar.
 Even though the dIMMCIF has more consensus steps, its performance is still the worst.
-As mentioned before, the consensus step is closely related to the computational complexity and communicational overhead, in the following we set $L=10$ for the dIMMCIF while $L=5$ for the other four.
+As mentioned before, the consensus step is closely related to the computational complexity and communication overhead, in the following we set $L=10$ for the dIMMCIF while $L=5$ for the other four.

 Fig.~\ref{f_rmse} shows the RMSEs of the position when $\lambda=0.5$ and $\alpha=100$.
-Among all decentralized solutions, the proposed dRCIF-1 has the closest performance when compared with the benchmark dCIF-t.
+Among all decentralized solutions, the performance of the proposed dRCIF-1 is closest to that of the benchmark dCIF-t.
 The computationally simpler dRCIF-2 shares a similar performance as that of the dTCIF, and both are better than the dIMMCIF.
-The centralized benchmark solution cCIF-t provides an overall smallest RMSE, and the proposed centralized solution cRCIF performs a litter better than the decentralized benchmark, i.e., the dCIF-t.
+The centralized benchmark solution cCIF-t provides an overall smallest RMSE, and the proposed centralized solution cRCIF performs somewhat better than the decentralized benchmark, i.e., the dCIF-t.
+Fig.~\ref{f_od_pr} illustrates the outlier identification ability of the proposed algorithms under different $\lambda$ when $\alpha$ is set to $500$.
+There is no doubting that the centralized method is superior the other two decentralized solutions.
+The dRCIF-1 outperforms the dRCIF-2, and the major reason is that the outlier-detection procedure in the dRCIF-1 is within the consensus iterations.

 Finally we examine how the contamination ratio and the power of the contaminating noise influence the proposed solutions.
 Fig.~\ref{f_varlambda} plots the position TRMSEs of the various information fusion algorithms when $\alpha=100$ and $\lambda$ varies from $0.05$ to $0.5$, while in Fig.~\ref{f_varalpha} we show the similar results with varying $\alpha$ and $\lambda$ fixed at $0.2$.
-From these two figures, we can see that the TRMSEs of all algorithms increase along with $\lambda$, while all except the dIMMCIF are nearly unaffected by the growth of $\alpha$.
+From these two figures, we can see that the TRMSEs of all algorithms increase along with $\lambda$, while all except the dIMMCIF (due to the fact that two models are involved) are nearly unaffected by the growth of $\alpha$.
 This shows that these algorithms are sensitive to the contamination ratio while less sensitive to the power of the contaminating noise.